© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lady's Rake lead mine is a scheduled monument protected by Historic England under reference 1015834.
 View the official record →

-Lady's Rake lead mine is a post-medieval extraction site located in Durham, England.
+Lady's Rake lead mine is a lead extraction site located in County Durham, England, dating to the post-medieval period when lead mining became economically significant in the Pennine regions.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015834.

 Lady's Rake lead mine is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015834.